ikeasamoahansah/univ-model/README.md

-# Univeral Document Understanding Model - (Team - Data Nerds)
+# Univeral Document Understanding Model: (Team - Data Nerds)

 A document understanding model which takes various files and a question as inputs and gives a summary based on question and selected pages.